firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/index.md

   These functions perform a calculation across a set of rows, returning a single value.

 * [Array functions](#array-functions)
   Used for the manipulation and querying of `ARRAY`-typed columns, such as transforming and filtering.
-Includes Lambda array functions.
+Includes [Lambda functions](#lambda-functions).

 * [Conditional and miscellaneous functions](#conditional-and-miscellaneous-functions)
   These functions include various methods for modifying data types and applying conditional operations.